-The intent of these standards and criteria (in order of priority) is to preserve the overall character and appearance of the basilica,including its exterior form, its mass, and its richness of detail; to preserve the sense of the Mission Church complex as a whole; and to preserve the overall character and appearance of the secondary buildings and grounds, including the rectory, grammar school, convent, Mission School, St. Alphonsus Hall, the annexes, the boiler house, the courtyard, site walls (interior and perimeter), and fences, to the extent that preservation is possible.
+The intent of these standards and criteria (in order of priority) is to preserve the overall character and appearance of the basilica, including its exterior form, its mass, and its richness of detail; to preserve the sense of the Mission Church complex as a whole; and to preserve the overall character and appearance of the secondary buildings and grounds, including the rectory, grammar school, convent, Mission School, St. Alphonsus Hall, the annexes, site walls, and fences, to the extent that preservation is possible.
+The following elevations of secondary buildings facing the interior of the site are exempt from review: the courtyard elevations of the Convent, Mission School, and St. Alphonsus Hall (lower campus).
+The following interior landscape elements are exempt from review: the courtyard and the courtyard retaining wall that divides the upper and lower campuses.

 While all of the buildings that comprise the Mission Church complex are preferably preserved, the Boston Landmarks Commission may consider demolition of whole or portions of individual secondary buildings as part of a larger plan to preserve the basilica and the sense of the complex.
+Demolition shall only be considered for the purposes of new construction.
+In evaluating proposed demolition, the Commission shall request information to determine, in its opinion (consistent with the provisions of Section 5.2), that alternatives to demolition have been adequately studied and that there is no feasible alternative to demolition.
 The priorities of the designation are addressed individually in sections 9.2-9.4.
-Guidelines addressing landscape, new construction, and archaeology, which are applicable to the entire site, appear in sections 9.5-9.7.
+Guidelines addressing landscape, demolition, new construction, and archaeology, which are applicable to the entire site, appear in sections 9.5-9.8.